onthebusiness/harelang.org/content/tutorials/introduction.md

       <div class="alert">
         <strong>Note:</strong> Many code samples in this tutorial makes use of
         concepts which are introduced later on.
-If you're unsure about how something works, don't worry &mdash; it will be explained later.
+If you're unsure about how something works, don't worry&nbsp;&mdash; it will be explained later.
       </div>
 - title: A closer look at bufio::scanline
   sample: |